scholarsportal/text-mining/README.md

 ## Feedback

 We always want to improve our services so please let us know what works and what doesn't.
 Are there any features you'd like to see?
-Are there problems with the data your harvesting?
-Also, we'd love to hear about what your doing with the data!
+Are there problems with the data you're harvesting?

 journals@scholarsportal.info